yoshi-ki/QNN-Framework/README.md

 ![b1](Tutorial/result/bmnist_result_acc1.png)

-As you can see from the results, 4 bits is enough to maintain the accuracy.
-This is the same as the generally accepted limit (8 bits or 4 bits).
-It is also interesting to note that even binary (1-bit) neural network maintains accuracy.
-It is also interesting to note that when the number of bits is reduced, the network tends to overfit a little.
+As you can see from the result, the accuracy is maintained to some extent even after quantization.
+It is also interesting that even binary (1-bit) neural network maintains accuracy a little.
+However, when the number of bits is reduced, the network tends to overfit a little.